 Having stayed in guesthouses and hotels for months, we decided to do something different in Penang: We rented an apartment on AirBnB in the capital, George Town.
 That city is roughly the same age as Georgetown in Washington, DC, and also a picturesque tourist attraction, but with a very different style.

-It was rough around the edges—old mismatched furniture, unfinished concrete walls with patches of peeled paint, and plastic sheeting over the louvered windows to keep out mosquitoes.
+- It was rough around the edges—old mismatched furniture, unfinished concrete walls with patches of peeled paint, and plastic sheeting over the louvered windows to keep out mosquitoes.

 As in the town as a whole, there was a wide variety of good food available right in our neighborhood (off Jalan Penang).
 Crowded Chinese noodle shops sat next-door to Malay seafood restaurants making more different kinds of fish stews than we ever could have imagined.
 Ancient coffee houses full of round marble-topped tables were occupied throughout the day by old Chinese men, while around the corner, Indian restaurants turned out curries and roti canai (chewy, flaky fried bread with a variety of dipping sauces) by the thousands.

-On every corner, street carts sold everything from steamed Chinese buns to Indian samosas, pickled mango, peanut candy, and cendol, a snowcone of shaved ice covered with coconut milk, tamarind sauce, green gummy noodles, red beans, and corn–Melissa swears it’s delicious (at least without the beans and corn) and the lines snaking down the street next to the most popular stands certainly agree.
+On every corner, street carts sold everything from steamed Chinese buns to Indian samosas, pickled mango, peanut candy, and cendol, a snowcone of shaved ice covered with coconut milk, tamarind sauce, green gummy noodles, red beans, and corn.
+Melissa swears it’s delicious (at least without the beans and corn), and the lines snaking down the street next to the most popular stands certainly agree.

-A few years later, as part of a festival, Lithuanian artist Ernest Zacharevic was invited to paint a scenes on old plaster-covered walls around the city.
+A few years later, as part of a festival, Lithuanian artist Ernest Zacharevic was invited to paint scenes on old plaster-covered walls around the city.
 Many of his paintings feature children playing or adults engaging in traditional Penang occupations, such as fishermen or street-food hawkers.
-His art makes clever use of windows and other features in the walls he paints, and some incorporate large objects (a motorcycle in one painting, a bicycle in another).
+His art makes clever use of windows and other features in the walls he paints, and some incorporate large objects—a motorcycle in one painting, a bicycle in another.

-They became so popular with tourists that other pieces popped up here and there, including a series of cat-themed murals.
-Now, such street art is a major tourist attraction: The city publishes maps with the locations of the major pieces, and visitors do self-guided walking tours that are part pilgrimage, part scavenger hunt to find them all.
+The paintings became so popular with tourists that other pieces popped up here and there, including a series of cat-themed murals.
+Now, such street art is a major tourist attraction: The city publishes maps with the locations of the best-known pieces, and visitors do self-guided walking tours that are part pilgrimage, part scavenger hunt to find them all.
 The most famous images also appear on tee shirts, magnets, notebooks, and every other souvenir someone can think up.

 Along with the rise of street art, George Town has experienced a proliferation of “theme” cafes.
 One of the most successful has been China House, two old row houses that meet in the back, while facing parallel streets.
 They’ve been joined to form a long, thin, block-long space containing a cake bakery, coffee shop, bar, music venue, art gallery, bookstore, and several restaurants.
 China House has become so popular that competitors pop up seemingly weekly, each trying to distinguish itself with a particular theme.

-There are art-themed cafes, where artists can display their work and visitors can doodle on the walls; the Mugshot Cafe, where, between sips of coffee or fruit smoothies, patrons can line up against a wall and get police-style mugshots taken; the Selfie Cafe, where you take a picture of yourself on your phone and get it printed on the foam of your latte; and our favorite, the Cat Cafe, where, after eating slices of cake, you can go into a big room full of couches and cat towers and four mellow resident felines, whom you can pet and play with.
+There are art-themed cafes, where artists can display their work and visitors can doodle on the walls; the Mugshot Cafe, where, between sips of coffee or fruit smoothies, patrons can line up against a wall and get police-style mugshots taken; and the Selfie Cafe, where you take a picture of yourself on your phone and get it printed on the foam of your latte.
+Our favorite is the Cat Cafe, where, after eating slices of cake, you can go into a big room full of couches and cat towers and four mellow resident felines, whom you can pet and play with.

-Penang is also home to several gaudy refurbished mansions that once belonged to prominent Chinese-Malay families, but its most characteristic type of traditional building is the shophouse.
+Penang is also home to several gaudy refurbished mansions that once belonged to prominent Chinese-Malay families.
+But its most characteristic type of traditional building is the shophouse.
 As its name implies, a shophouse is a two- or three-story building with a shop on the ground floor and living quarters above.
 It generally has a covered sidewalk in front with arched pillars, so a whole row of shophouses creates a covered walkway along the side of street that is a haven in the rain.
 (Did we mention that it rained a lot in Malaysia while we were there?)